Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/TROUBLESHOOTING.md

 - Subscription environment
   - What is the machine(s) specs processing your Event Hub?
   - How many instances are running?
-  - What is the max heap set (i.e., Xmx)?
+  - What is the max heap set (e.g. in NodeJS v18, the `--max-old-space-sizesize-in-megabytes` parameter can be used to set it)?
 - What is the average size of each EventData?
 - What is the traffic pattern like in your Event Hub? (i.e. # messages/minute and if the Subscription is always busy or has slow traffic periods.)
 - Repro code and steps